 CET Jordan study abroad students get top-tier intensive language instruction with unbeatable curricular customization.
-Enroll in two core courses and the rest is up to you—pick engaging electives in MSA or in English, take on directed research or an internship with a local organization… you even choose your own language pledge.
+Enroll in two core courses and the rest is up to you—pick engaging electives in Arabic or in English, take on directed research or an internship with a local organization… you even choose your own language pledge.
 Combined with field-based learning, language partners, and a housing setup designed to engage and acclimate you, it’s a full semester of learning on your terms.

 You combine two core language courses and two to three 3-credit electives to meet the recommended 15 to 18 total credits.